 Search all USCIS forms.
 File your form online for a more convenient and secure experience.
 For forms available only in paper, select the Form Details button to download the form and instructions.
 USCIS forms and USCIS online accounts are always free.

-To request the return of original documents submitted to establish eligibility for an immigration benefit.
+Use this form to request the return of original documents submitted to establish eligibility for an immigration benefit.

 Use this form to request a text message and/or email when USCIS accepts your form.